Lunafreya Nox Fleuret: Development

 Lunafreya was designed by Yusuke Naora.
 Her appearance was defined by Tabata as "strong and heroic", which would be conveyed by her expressions and actions.
 Lunafreya was designed to give off the look of a strong-willed woman.
-To achieve this, the designers focused on the shape of her eyes and mouth, blending her appearance in Final Fantasy XV with that in the movie prequel Kingsglaive (2016) so she could project an air of grace and strength even when standing still.
+To achieve this, the designers focused on the shape of her eyes and mouth, blending her appearance in Final Fantasy XV with that in the film prequel Kingsglaive (2016) so she could project an air of grace and strength even when standing still.
 Her face needed to reflect a wide range of emotions born from her goals, which resulted in her expressions being "serious and somewhat sad".
 Naora remembered Lunafreya as one of the hardest characters he had to design.
-To convey Lunafreya's strong will and her high-born status through her appearance, Naora consulted a professional hairstylist and makeup artist; the way makeup was applied to her eyes and mouth was changed accordingly, and her hairstyle was done to resemble "something that would require the assistance of a handmaiden".
+To convey Lunafreya's strong will and high-born status through her appearance, Naora consulted a professional hairstylist and makeup artist; the way makeup was applied to her eyes and mouth was changed accordingly, and her hairstyle was done to resemble "something that would require the assistance of a handmaiden".
 Care was taken not to make her too prim, so that players could relate more to her.
 To maximize the character's realism, her hairstyle was first created using a mannequin's wig, then rendered into the game's Luminous Engine.
-The wedding dress she is meant to wear for her marriage to Noctis was created by English fashion designer Vivienne Westwood for her 2014/2015 couture collection.
+The wedding dress she is meant to wear for her marriage to Noctis was created by English fashion designer Vivienne Westwood for her 2014/15 couture collection.